-<memory 82> This memory is used to activate the OP2 control output.
-It operates in the same manner as Output 1, memory 81 above except it uses memory 82 to control OP2 and its timing information is stored in memory 97.
+<memory 82> This memory is used to change the status of the OP2 control output.
+It operates in the same manner as Output 1, memory 81 above except it uses memory 82 to control OP2.

 DEAD MAN'S TIMER CHANNEL